Making and Recording RPP Payments

-Human Subject Payments must be spent appropriately in accordance with University of Florida policy, the terms of a grant (if applicable) and Institutional Review Board (IRB) study protocol terms and conditions.
+Research Participant Payments must be spent appropriately in accordance with University of Florida policy, the terms of a grant (if applicable) and Institutional Review Board (IRB) study protocol terms and conditions.
 Funds are to be used exclusively to pay research participants and may not be used to pay for other goods or services provided to the University of Florida.
-All Human Subject Payments must be coordinated through the Human Subject Payment (HSP) program administered by Treasury Management.
+All Research Participant Payments must be coordinated through the Research Participant Payment (RPP) program administered by Cost Analysis.

-Nonresident aliens must be paid through Payroll Services, and not through the HSP module.
+Nonresident aliens must be paid through Payroll Services, and not through the RPP module.

 Reason for Directive